Post updated January 2018 to reflect the name change.

-Tours of Ash Lawn-Highland include a house tour highlighting furnishings, many of which are original to the Monroe family.
+Tours of James Monroe’s Highland include a house tour highlighting furnishings, many of which are original to the Monroe family.
 Tour guides also share stories of Monroe’s public life, including his role in the American Revolution, the Louisiana Purchase, the Missouri Compromise and more.
 Guests also get a glimpse of his personal life, including his close relationship with his wife, his connections to European and American leaders and his friendship with President Thomas Jefferson, who lived at nearby Monticello.

 After a house tour, visitors can explore the grounds including slave quarters, a guest house and numerous barns which still house animals.
 Families can bring a picnic to enjoy while looking out over the rolling hills of the estate.